Roberta Thornley

 Roberta Thornley (born 1985) is a New Zealand photographer.
 Her work is in the permanent collections of Christchurch Art Gallery and the Sarjeant Gallery.

 Biography

+Thornley is a graduate of the Elam School of Fine Arts at the University of Auckland.
 In 2014 she received a residency at Tylee Cottage with the Sarjeant Gallery, and spent five months there the following year.
-Her work is included in collections such as the Real Art Roadshow, Christchurch Art Gallery and the Sarjeant Gallery.
+Her work is included in collections such as the Real Art Roadshow, Christchurch Art Gallery Te Puna O Waiwhetu and the Sarjeant Gallery.